osilander/203.311/Week12/Week12.md

 ### Letting edgeR use a negative binomial

 I claimed that this data is Poisson distributed (in fact, it is).
 However, `edgeR` is loathe to admit it is (because in fact, most RNA-seq data is *not*).
-Therefore, we are going to calculate the dispersion and fit a *negative binomial* to model the data (rather than a Poisson).
-This is simply because RNA-seq data almost always has *more* variance than a Poisson, and the negative binomial let's us fit our data to match that extra variance.
+Therefore, we are going to calculate the [dispersion](https://en.wikipedia.org/wiki/Statistical_dispersion "more stats") (how squished or flattened a distribution is) and fit a [negative binomial](https://en.wikipedia.org/wiki/Negative_binomial_distribution "let's not be negative") to model the data (rather than a Poisson).
+This is simply because RNA-seq data almost always has *more* variance than a Poisson (i.e. it's flattened relative to our expectations), and the negative binomial let's us fit our data to match that extra variance.

 ```R
 # we estimate "dispersion" across genes and across samples